 The cost per unit is a repeatable cost that depends upon the quantity of the resources and the duration for which it was used.
 For example, the electricity cost is paid based on its per-unit cost and the amount it was consumed in.

 There are two types of resources that a project could demand:

 Renewable resources refer to the resources that could be used several times and renewed once consumed completely.
 These resources include natural resources such as the fuel to run the machinery.

 Consumable resources refer to those resources that could be used within a specified limit, such as the ink in a printer, paper, or anything of the sort.

 The resource cost for renewable resources could be measured based on per use.
 The per-use cost depends upon the resource demand of the task for which it is required.
 The per-use cost of a consumable resource, on the other hand, is applied from the moment the resource is used.

 The consumable resources can be assigned to an activity in two ways:

-- Fixed Use: When the per-unit cost of a resource is independent of the duration for which it was used, it is called the Fixed Used.
+- Fixed Use: When the per-unit cost is independent of the duration for which it was used, it is called the Fixed Used.
 For example, the amount of time consumed to build a wall of bricks does not affect the cost of the bricks.

-- Variable Use: When the per-unit cost of a resource is dependent on the duration for which it was used, it is called the Variable Used.
+- Variable Use: When the per-unit cost is dependent on the duration for which it was used, it is called the Variable Used.
 For example, the amount of time for which the electricity was used to operate the machinery directly impacts the electricity bill.

 The project managers should do the resource cost estimation to estimate the project cost and budget.
-All the resources needed to complete a project have some cost associated with it regardless of its type (i.e., material or human).
-When the resource cost is known to the project managers in advance, it becomes easier for them to manage the project’s finances and let other stakeholders understand how the project’s budget will be consumed.
+All the resources needed to complete a project have some cost associated with it, regardless of its type (i.e., material or human).
+When it is known to the project managers in advance, it becomes easier for them to manage the project’s finances and let other stakeholders understand how the project’s budget will be consumed.